Ch3rry-Pi3-AI/MLOps-House-Price-Prediction/README.md

+## **Continuous Integration (CI/CD)**

+This stage also introduces a **GitHub Actions workflow** (`.github/workflows/ci.yml`) for automated testing and linting.

+* ✅ Runs `pytest` on every push and pull request
+* ✅ Ensures code quality via `ruff` and optional `black` formatting
+* ✅ Provides quick feedback in GitHub before merging

+You can view the workflow under **Actions** in the GitHub repo to confirm all tests and checks pass.

+✅ With this stage complete, the project now has:

+* A fully modular preprocessing pipeline
+* Automated tests and coverage
+* Developer productivity tasks via Invoke
+* Continuous integration checks via GitHub Actions

-✅ With this stage complete, the project now has a fully modular preprocessing pipeline, automated testing, and developer productivity commands via Invoke.
-This ensures data consistency and makes the foundation ready for **feature engineering** and **model training** in the next stage.
+This sets the foundation for **feature engineering** in the next stage.